theopn/haunted-tiles/README.md

 Collection of utilities and scripts for my Fedora i3-spin setup.

-I had an ambitous plan of making this repository the next best tiling window manager "distro" for i3 and Sway, but yeah, now it is just my minimal, Dracula-themed config for my ThinkPad which I use as a focused development machine.
+I had an ambitious plan of making this repository the next best tiling window manager "distro" for i3 and Sway, but yeah, now it is just my minimal, Dracula-themed config for my ThinkPad which I use as a focused development machine.

-You can get the glimps of my Sway config and other quirky and unnecessary scripts I used to have in the `deprecated` directory.
+You can get the glimpse of my Sway config and other quirky and unnecessary scripts I used to have in the `deprecated` directory.
 I still have some ridiculous features like a weather widget using [wttr.in](https://github.com/chubin/wttr.in).

 The artwork for [the logo](./assets/haunted-tiles-logo.png), [solar system wallpaper](./assets/naomi-solarsys-draculafied.png), and [the lock screen](./assets/naomi-solarsys-draculafied-lockscreen.png) are done by my girlfriend Naomi.
 If you are using one of the images, please credit her by crediting this repository 
-## Installation
+## How I Setup Fedora i3-spin

+Install packages:

-- Fedora i3 spin comes with: `brightnessctl, dunst, feh, i3lock, nm-applet, pavucontrol, setxkbmap, xss-lock`.
+- Fedora i3 spin comes with: `brightnessctl, dunst, feh, i3lock, nm-applet, pavucontrol, setxkbmap, xss-lock`
-- Install: `sudo dnf install arandr blueman copyq flameshot lxpolkit picom polybar redshift rofi xinput`
+- Somewhat necessary: `lxpolkit picom polybar rofi xinput`

-Personally, I would also install git, kitty, nnn, and vim.
+- Quality of life tools :`arandr blueman copyq fcitx5 fcitx5-choice-of-your-input flameshot redshift`
+- Korean input: `adobe-source-han-sans-kr-fonts fcitx6 fcitx5-hangul`
+- Also install: `git kitty vim`

 Install UbuntuMono Nerd Font: